 If you have decided that you are ready to end your relationship, here is some helpful advice on how you can effectively break from this relationship and walk away with confidence.
 If you have experienced for yourself, or seen someone else that has had the back and forth, break up and get back together pattern, you know how toxic it can be.
 These six tips can ensure that you have a clean, healthy break.

 1. Don’t mistake addiction, lust, or the feeling of need for actual love.

 Bad habits are hard to break.
 A bad relationship can feel like a bad habit you just can’t break.
 You get comfortable.
-You get in a routine.
+You get into a routine.
 You lie to yourself about needing the person just because they’ve been in your day-to-day life for a while.
 Or, there’s great chemistry, but chemistry doesn’t necessarily mean respect or love.
-Ask yourself why you are staying in the relationship?
+Ask yourself why you are staying in the relationship.
 What need is it filling?
-Is it the need to have a body/boyfriend/partner?
+Is it the need to have a body/partner?

 2. Realize that the only person you can change is yourself.

 Staying in a bad relationship because you think that the person is going to change over time, or better yet, change for you, is wishful thinking.
 You may as well think you can win the lottery, too.
 Accept that the only person you can change is yourself and start working on you.
 Otherwise, you are just setting yourself up for a lot of unmet expectations, settling, and disappointment.

 3. Make a plan.
 And stick to it.

 Decide how, when, where, and why you are ending the relationship and do it.
 Don’t look back, don’t give in (to your own desires and feelings, or theirs), and trust that you are doing the right thing.
 Write yourself notes about why you are doing it to remind yourself.
 Reward yourself for not going back.

 and at the end of the day,